fqqf/bin-dynamic-analysis/README.md

 ```

 ## logme
-*Intercepts calls to binary by wrapping it with logger.*
+*Intercepts calls to binary by wrapping it with logger. (logme-strict uses exec redirection)*

 ### Usage:
 ```bash